 Latter-day Saints, who often struggle with being labeled unchristian, are attracted to Lewis’s inclusive theology.
 In his books, Lewis boils Christianity down to its most simple components so there is little to no denominational bias in his teachings.
 In Mere Christianity, he begins with a rational argument for the existence of a universal moral law.
 Later in the book he discusses the divinity of Christ and explains Christian virtues like prudence, fortitude, humility, charity, faith, and several others.
 He finishes with a defense of the Trinity doctrine.
 He hoped his books would help Christian readers discover the common ground between their different religions.
 This common ground encourages understanding, if not agreement, between the various denominations.
 For example, one of the common themes of Lewis’s theological writings is theosis, the concept that humans have the potential to become like God.
 Mormons who read his books will find they share this same belief with Lewis-fans from the Eastern Orthodox faith.

 One reason for Lewis’s broad denominational appeal could be his definition of what it means to be a Christian.
 Lewis believed that since no one can see into anyone else’s mind or heart, we shouldn’t try to say who is or is not a Christian.
 In Dr. Millet’s introduction to C.S.
-Lewis: The Man and His Message, he describes “this breadth, this inclusiveness, this freshness and distinctiveness…which endear Lewis to many Latter-day Saints” (Millet 4).
-In other words, whether or not a person is a Christian is based more on what is in his or her heart, rather than on specific points of doctrine.
+Lewis: The Man and His Message, he describes “this breadth, this inclusiveness, this freshness and distinctiveness . . . which endear Lewis to many Latter-day Saints.”
+In other words, whether or not a person is a Christian is based more on what is in his or her heart rather than on specific points of doctrine.

 Criticisms of Lewis

-Some Latter-day Saints complain that “we stretch Lewis to make him Mormon.”
+Some Latter-day Saints complain that we stretch Lewis to make him Mormon.
 Some of the ideas Lewis argues, such as purgatory and ex nihilo creation, do not remotely coincide with LDS beliefs.
 Even our beliefs on theosis don’t coincide quite in a way we might like.
 “Did he believe [theosis] the way we do?” says Dr. Millet.
 “Probably not.
 But in general, he believed it was something that Christians ought to take seriously.”

 Critics have found certain themes in Lewis’s books that are distasteful to both Christians and non-Christians.
-Philip Pullman, author of the His Dark Materials trilogy, dismisses the Chronicles of Narnia books as racist and sexist.
-Commenting on gender roles in the Chronicles of Narnia, he says, “It is monumentally disparaging of girls and women.”
+Philip Pullman, author of the His Dark Materials trilogy, dismisses the Narnia books as racist and sexist.
+Commenting on gender roles in Narnia, he says, “It is monumentally disparaging of girls and women.”
 He refers to Susan Pevensie, who is figuratively “sent to hell because she was getting interested in clothes and boys."
-He also calls the light versus dark theme in the series “blatantly racist” (Ezard).
+He also calls the light versus dark theme in the series “blatantly racist.”
 Kyrie O’Connor of the Houston Chronicle points out that the descriptions of the Calormen in The Horse and His Boy sound like a negative portrayal of Arabs: they wear “long, dirty robes, and wooden shoes turned up at the toe, and turbans on their heads, and beards,” and they talk “very slowly about things that sounded dull.”
 J.K.
-Rowling has voiced complaints too: when she read the books as a child, she “got so caught up I didn’t think C.S.
+Rowling has voiced complaints too.
+When she read the books as a child, she “got so caught up I didn’t think C.S.
 Lewis was especially preachy.
-Reading them now I find that his subliminal message isn't very subliminal at all” (Renton).
+Reading them now I find that his subliminal message isn't very subliminal at all.”

 How should we feel about a racist, sexist man being quoted in general conference?
-It is helpful to understand that to some extent, Lewis was a product of his times, as we all are.
+It is helpful to understand that to some extent, Lewis was a product of his time, as we all are.
 We do not have to condone every one of his beliefs and prejudices in order to appreciate truth in his writing.